labscript-suite/labscript-suite/docs/source/configuration.rst

 The connection table is defined by writing a `connection_table.py` file that is essentially an experiment run without any instructions.
 This involves importing the specific device code and instantiating each device you wish to connect to.
 At the end of the file, you will call the **labscript** functions `start` and `stop`, without any actual instructions commanded to any device in the shot.
-This file must be saved as the name defined and location specified by the `connection_table_py` key of the labconfig file.
+This file must be saved as the name defined and at the location specified by the `connection_table_py` key of the labconfig file.
 The defaul location is in the `apparatus_name/labscriptlib` sub-folder of the userlib.

 A very simple connection table that defines a PrawnBlaster pseudoclock and an NI DAQ with two named channels is as follows.